hunghnguyen/MoneroSigner/INLINE_TODO.md

   expire 2024-06-21, I think there should be a warning that this way most probale will lead to low entropy, should only be used if user is really knowing what he is doing...
 Maybe an alternative would be to use it as input entropy with pseudo entropy to generate a new "now magically random" (of course not, but at least with less probability of user picking the most prefered words out of the list and shootig himself in the foot.

 ### 2024-06-30
-- `src/seedsigner/views/seed_views.py`:148
+- `src/seedsigner/views/seed_views.py`:185
-  2024-06-30, clean up, this code is no functional but uggly as fuck!
+  2024-06-30, clean up, this code is now functional but uggly as fuck!
-- `src/seedsigner/views/seed_views.py`:152
+- `src/seedsigner/views/seed_views.py`:189
   expire 2024-06-30, lean it up
 - `src/seedsigner/views/tools_views.py`:273
   expire 2024-06-30, offer only 25 words if not low security is set in settings

 ### 2024-06-31
-- `src/seedsigner/views/seed_views.py`:821
+- `src/seedsigner/views/seed_views.py`:877
   expire 2024-06-31, from there come this numbers, is this not some data comming from QR code constraints?
 Would it no be wise to get the number from there instead of this???

 ### 2024-07-01